skaman82/HW3_tracker/README.md

 ## Audio Recording
 • CRITICAL There is no possibility to save the recorded audio file to the phone, only playback<br>
-• No possibility to delete the file on the watch from the phone (android)<br>
+• No possibility to delete the file on the watch from the phone (android) on iPhone it seems to work<br>

 ## Find my watch